awsdocs/amazon-redshift-developer-guide/doc_source/c_check_last_analyze.md

 # ANALYZE Command History<a name="c_check_last_analyze"></a>

-It is useful to know when the last ANALYZE command was run on a table or database\.
+It's useful to know when the last ANALYZE command was run on a table or database\.
 When an ANALYZE command is run, Amazon Redshift executes multiple queries that look like this:

 ```
 padb_fetch_sample: select * from table_name
 ```

 Query STL\_ANALYZE to view the history of analyze operations\.
+If Amazon Redshift analyzes a table using automatic analyze, the `is_background` column is set to `t` \(true\)\.
+Otherwise, it is set to `f` \(false\)\.
 The following example joins STV\_TBL\_PERM to show the table name and execution details\.

 ```
 select distinct a.xid, trim(t.name) as name, a.status, a.rows, a.modified_rows, a.starttime, a.endtime